The Period and Index of a Generic Geometrically Elliptic Normal Curve: Generic geometrically elliptic normal curves

-\begin{rmk} The proof of (\ref{thm: ellnmax}) in Theorem \ref{thm: elln} is an extension of an argument due to Jason Starr, cf.\ \cite{286458}.
-Starr's original goal is to use the fact that $V$ defines a smooth $k$-rational point on $\mathrm{Hilb}^{\mathrm{tw}}_{nt}(X/k)$ to construct a smooth genus 1 curve on a Severi--Brauer variety $X$ over a large (also called ample) field $k$ (e.g.\ a $p$-special field or the fraction field of a Henselian DVR).
+\begin{rmk} The proof of (\ref{thm: ellnmax}) in Proposition \ref{prop: elln} above is an extension of an argument due to Jason Starr, cf.\ \cite{286458}.
+There Starr's goal is to use the fact that $V$ defines a smooth $k$-rational point on $\mathbf{Hilb}^{\mathrm{tw}}_{nt}(X/k)$ to construct a smooth genus 1 curve on any Severi--Brauer variety $X$ defined over a large (also called ample) field $k$ (e.g.\ a $p$-special field or the fraction field of a Henselian DVR).

-We can elaborate on Starr's result in the setting of Theorem \ref{thm: elln}, i.e.\ when $A$ is a division $k$-algebra satisfying the assumptions of (\ref{thm: ellnmax}).
-Indeed, the scheme $\mathrm{Ell}_n(X)$ is projective so we can construct a smooth curve $C$ with a $k$-rational point mapping to the $k$-point $x$ associated to the $n$-gon $V$ constructed in the proof of Theorem \ref{thm: elln} (\ref{thm: ellnmax}) as follows.
+We can elaborate on Starr's result in the setting of Proposition \ref{prop: elln}, i.e.\ when $A$ is a division $k$-algebra satisfying the assumptions of (\ref{thm: ellnmax}).
+Indeed, the scheme $\mathrm{Ell}_n(X)$ is projective so we can construct a smooth curve $E$ with a $k$-rational point mapping to the $k$-point $x$ associated to the $n$-gon $V$ constructed in the proof of Proposition \ref{prop: elln} (\ref{thm: ellnmax}) as follows.